 Heroin is an illicit opioid with a high risk of dependence, withdrawal, and addiction.
 Its impact can touch every part of life, but effective treatment makes recovery possible.
-At Red Ribbon Recovery Colorado, our heroin rehab programs address both the immediate physical effects of opioid use and the deeper factors that sustain addiction.
+At Red Ribbon Recovery Colorado, our heroin rehabs Colorado programs address both the immediate physical effects of opioid use and the deeper factors that sustain addiction.

 Treatment is provided in a safe, structured setting by a team experienced in treating opioid use disorder.
 Services include medical support, behavioral therapies, and recovery planning.
 Every program is evidence-based and individualized to fit the needs of each client, supporting both short-term stability and long-term recovery.
+This is one of the many addiction treatment options we offer at Red Ribbon Recovery Colorado.

-What is heroin?
+What is heroin addiction Colorado?

 Heroin is derived from morphine, a natural substance taken from the opium poppy.
 It is classified as a Schedule I controlled substance in the United States, meaning it has no accepted medical use and carries a high potential for misuse.